 Layered Security Unites Defenses to Protect Data

-And, just like layering your clothes protects you from chilly mornings while allowing you to adjust for warmer afternoons, a holistic approach to security that layers your technology, processes and training can protect you from gaps in your defense.
+Much like layering your clothes protects you from chilly mornings while allowing you to adjust for warmer afternoons, layered security encompasses your technology, processes and training can protect you from gaps in your defense.

 Layered security unites multiple security controls and defenses to safeguard your network and data against threats by combining several mitigating security measures to protect you from end-point to cloud.